zedlopez/ifm/Writing with Inform.md

 ```

 This can also make test scripts shorter, but of course it's important to make sure that people without ``PURLOIN`` powers can still play through.

+### See Also

+- [High-level debugging commands] for the full set of testing commands.

 ## Material not for release